skip to content

 Randy Responds.
 Thanks for the kind words, Steve, but I think the label is wrong!
 I've run into this before on a few records issued before 1972, when copyright or release dates were rarely printed on either the labels or sleeves.
 In this case, the copyright refers to, well, something else - the logo, or the brand name, perhaps.

-The liner notes for Rhino's Hipsters' Holiday agrees with you, but those for Christmas Past, a Roulette label sampler issued a few years later by Westside, date "Five Pound Box of Money" and its b-side, "Jingle Bells Cha-Cha-Cha," to 1959 - as does the Global Dog Productions Roulette 45 discography and the Goldmine Christmas Record Price Guide.
+The liner notes for Rhino's Hipsters' Holiday agree with you, but those for Christmas Past, a Roulette label sampler issued a few years later by Westside, date "Five Pound Box of Money" and its b-side, "Jingle Bells Cha-Cha-Cha," to 1959 - as does the Global Dog Productions Roulette 45 discography and the Goldmine Christmas Record Price Guide.
 Most convincingly, the November 23, 1959 issue of Billboard reviews "Five Pound Box of Money" in their "New Pop Records" section.

 History sure can be fuzzy!
 Regardless, Billboard also describes "Five Pound Box of Money" as an "irrepresible performance," and I'm sure we can agree on that!